Essential Verification Methodology

 - The preparation and maintenance of a verification plan

-- Simulation and related technologies such as the development and use of design properties and assertions, testbench automation and transaction level modelling
+- An appreciation of simulation and related technologies such as the development and use of design properties and assertions, testbench automation and transaction level modelling

-- Formal verification methods - how to verify a design without test vectors, as well as the use of design properties
+- An overview of formal verification methods - how to verify a design without test vectors, as well as the use of design properties

-- Code coverage and functional coverage - how to measure progress in the verification process
+- An introduction to code coverage and functional coverage - how to measure progress in the verification process

-- Hardware-assisted verification methods and technologies - ways to accelerate the verification process
+- An appreciation of hardware-assisted verification methods and technologies - ways to accelerate the verification process

 Pre-requisitesDelegates require no prior involvement in verification, but should be familiar with the digital design process.
 Any knowledge of a hardware description language (HDL) or any other verification-associated languages, such as e or PSL, would be helpful but by no means essential.